saifalfalah/react-handbook/content/react-server-side-rendering/index.md

 ---
-title: "Server Side Rendering with React"
+title: 'Server Side Rendering with React'
-date: 2018-12-23T07:00:00+02:00
-description: "What is Server Side Rendering?
-How to do it with React?"
+description: 'What is Server Side Rendering?
+How to do it with React?'
-tags: react
 ---

 **Server Side Rendering**, also called **SSR**, is the ability of a JavaScript application to render on the server rather than in the browser.